cytoscape/cytoscape-manual/docs/CyBrowser.md

 ![](_static/images/CyBrowser/WebIcon.png)
 icon in the tool bar.

-The initial **Cytoscape Web Browser** dialog provides a field to type in a web site address and a checkbox to indicate whether the browser window should be opened in the <a href="#cybrowser_results">Cytoscape Results Panel</a>.
+The initial **Starting Cytoscape Web Browser** dialog provides a field to type in a web site address and a checkbox to indicate whether the browser window should be opened in the <a href="#cybrowser_results">Cytoscape Results Panel</a>.